I’m interested to know if you sell natural sunscreen products. If you do, what is the SPF range? Is it water repellent for sports? What is the cost?

 Prior to 2012, FDA regulations for sunscreens dealt almost exclusively with protection against sunburn, which is primarily caused by ultraviolet B (UVB) radiation from the sun.
 Now the FDA regulates for warnings about skin cancer and early skin aging as well, which is contributed by ultraviolet A (UVA) radiation.
 When you read a sunscreen label offering “broad spectrum” sun protection, that product has been tested for both UVB and UVA.

-And so, I make sunscreen for my family, share the recipe online, sell the ingredients, and now that I’ve learned about the blending aspect of it (#3 above), I do want to make you aware that when you make sunscreen, you are making it at your own risk.
+And so, while I used to make sunscreen for our family, now I just grab our Simply Soothing Rash Stick and keep that handy.
+If you do make your own, remember about the blending aspect of it (#3 above).
+When you make sunscreen, you are making it at your own risk.
 As always, be aware of the dangers of overextended exposure to the sun and cover when necessary… with clothing, or sunscreen.

 Renee Harris, owner